Hibana gracilis

 Identification

-Pale coloration distinguishes ghost from most other spider .
+Pale coloration distinguishes ghost spiders from most other spider .
 Hibana gracilis specifically can be recognized by its small size (approximately 6 mm body length in typical specimens), pale translucent body, and long slender legs.
-The lacks the distinct groove in the center of the seen in some similar spiders, and does not possess an obvious tuft of curved on the edge of the . reach a maximum of slightly more than 8 millimeters.
+The lacks the distinct groove in the center of the seen in some similar spiders, and does not possess an obvious tuft of curved setae on the front edge of the . reach a maximum of slightly more than 8 millimeters.

 Images